When Is A Divorce Final After The Judge Signs The Papers

 What Happens After Divorce Papers Are Signed In TX

-In mediation, spouses negotiate on issues such as child support and custody but in a divorce trial, you have to wait for the final decree from a judge.
-To learn more about what happens after judge signs divorce decree contact a divorce attorney near you.
+In mediation, spouses negotiate on issues such as child support and custody, but in a divorce trial, you have to wait for the final decree from a judge.
+To learn more about what happens after a judge signs a divorce decree, contact a divorce attorney near you.

 What Is A Divorce Decree?